AIMM-A Global Center for African Indigenous and Black Diasporic Midwifery Cultural Heritage & Research

 Midwifery of the Diaspora: African Midwifery Practices Across the Globe

-This global exhibit highlights traditional and Indigenous midwifery practices rooted in African knowledge.
-Featuring photos, art, artifacts, fabrics, and local & regional tools from Asia, Europe, Canada, India and Australia, it brings to life the unbroken lineage of African midwifery across the diaspora.
+This global exhibit highlights traditional and Indigenous midwifery practices anchored in African & Black diasporic knowledge.
+Featuring photos, art, artifacts, fabrics, and local & regional tools from Asia, Europe, Canada, India and Australia-it brings to life and back together the disrupted lineage of African midwifery across the diaspora.

 PERMANENT EXHIBIT